Master of Criminal Justice, Cybercrime Investigation & Cybersecurity Concentration

 MET CS 684 IT Security Policies and Procedures

 This course enables IT professional leaders to identify emerging security risks and implement highly secure networks to support organizational goals.
 Discussion of methodologies for identifying, quantifying, mitigating and controlling risks.
 Students implement a comprehensive IT risk management plans (RMP) that identify alternate sites for processing mission-critical applications, and techniques to recover infrastructure, systems, networks, data and user access.
-The course also discusses related topics such as: disaster recovery, handling information security; protection of property, personnel and facilities; protection of sensitive and classified information, privacy issues, and criminal terrorist and hostile activities. [ 4 cr. ]Spring 2019
+The course also discusses related topics such as: disaster recovery, handling information security; protection of property, personnel and facilities; protection of sensitive and classified information, privacy issues, and criminal terrorist and hostile activities. [ 4 cr. ]Fall 2018

 |D1||IND||Burgoyne||CAS 227||R||6:00 pm – 8:45 pm|